 Advanced Standing 3-Semester Option of LPN’s: (NU02)To exempt Fundamentals of Nursing (NUR 111), a score of B on the Excelsior College Examination for Fundamentals of Nursing must be attained.
 The Excelsior College Examinations must be completed prior to matriculation.
 Graduates of The Isabella Graham Hart School of Practical Nursing within the past three years can exempt both NUR 111 and the Excelsior College Examination for Fundamentals of Nursing.

 Advanced Standing 2-Semester Option for LPN’s: (NU03) To exempt Fundamentals of Nursing (NUR 111), a score of B on the Excelsior College Examination for Fundamentals of Nursing must be attained.
 To exempt Nursing Care of the Adult and Child I (NUR 112), students must pass a Department of Nursing challenge exam with a grade of C or higher.
 Two years of recent clinical experience is required.
-To exempt Maternity Nursing (NUR 212), a score of B on the Excelsior College Examination in Maternity Nursing is required.
-Two semester LPN students are admitted only in the Fall semester.
+Two semester LPN students are admitted only in the Fall semester if space is available.